Frits K. Pil, Ph.D

 Welcome!

 I have several recent articles and a book that examine the challenges to attaining superior system-wide performance in the global auto industry.
-Recent research also includes work on the links between different forms of capital across levels of analysis, the role of product architecture and its relationship to innovation, and novel ways of thinking about value creation.
+Recent research also includes work on the links between different forms of capital across levels of analysis, the role of product architecture and its relationship to innovation, and innovative ways of thinking about value creation.
+My current work with school districts examines how these ideas can be used to develop novel policy and school initiatives to enhance student performance.

 Key Funding: The Sloan Foundation; The International Motor Vehicle Program; The National Science Foundation.